Asthma is a chronic lung disease that results in changes in the airway. These changes include:

 Medicines

-Use controller medicines (such as Flovent®, Alvescor®, Pulmicort®,Asmanex®, Advair®, Symbicort®, Dulera®, Singulair®) every day to help control airway swelling.
+Use controller medicines (such as Flovent, Alvescor, Pulmicort, Asmanex, Advair, Symbicort, Dulera, Singulair) every day to help control airway swelling.

-Rescue medicines (such as albuterol, Proventil®, Ventolin®, ProAir®, Xopenex®) are quick relief medicines.
+Rescue medicines such as albuterol (Proventil, Ventolin, ProAir), or levalbuterol (Xopenex), are quick relief medicines.
 They act within minutes to help relieve cough and wheezing by relaxing the airway muscles.
+Rescue medicines may also be used before exercise and/or allergen exposure to prevent symptoms.

 Exercise